hhanzo1/build-lychee/README.md

 /home/[USERID]/build-lychee-stack.sh
 ```

-Once completed the system should be ready for the Lychee Installation to complete the installation process.
+Once completed the system should be ready for the Lychee Installer to complete the installation process.

 Enjoy!
 ## Acknowledgments